CONDITIONS

 Pelvic pain

-Persistent pelvic pain can be exhausting, disruptive, and deeply frustrating — especially when it’s misunderstood or dismissed.
-If you’re living with ongoing pain in your lower abdomen, pelvis, or lower back, you deserve answers, support, and expert care.
+Pelvic pain is exhausting, disruptive and frustrating – especially when it’s misunderstood or dismissed.
+If you’re living with ongoing pain in your lower tummy, pelvis or lower back you deserve answers, support and expert care.

 At Happiher, we take pelvic pain seriously.
-As a private gynaecologist in London, I offer a thorough, compassionate approach to diagnosing the underlying causes of pelvic pain and developing tailored treatment plans to help you feel better.
+As a private gynaecologist in London, I offer a thorough and compassionate approach to diagnosing the underlying causes of pelvic pain and developing a treatment plan to help you feel better.

-Pelvic pain refers to discomfort or aching felt in the pelvis area, below your belly button and between your hips.
+Pelvic pain is discomfort or aching felt in the pelvis area, below your belly button and between your hips.
 It can be:

 Acute (sudden and severe)

 Pelvic pain can happen unexpectedly and vary in intensity.
-Pain may be dull, sharp, burning, or cramping — and may radiate to your back, thighs, or lower abdomen.
+Pain may be dull, sharp, burning or cramping – and may radiate to your back, thighs or lower tummy.

 Pelvic pain is a common condition that affects both men and women, causing discomfort or pain in the pelvic area.
-The pelvic area is the region between the hip bones, and it contains several organs, including the female reproductive organs, bladder, and colon.
-Pelvic pain can be acute or chronic, and it can range from mild to severe.
-In some cases, pelvic pain can be a symptom of an underlying disease or condition, such as endometriosis, fibroids, or infection.
-Proper diagnosis and treatment are essential to manage pelvic pain and improve quality of life.
+The pelvic area is the region between the hip bones and contains several organs including the female reproductive organs, bladder and colon.
+Pelvic pain can be acute or chronic and can range from mild to severe.
+In some cases pelvic pain can be a symptom of an underlying disease or condition such as endometriosis, fibroids or infection.
+Proper diagnosis and treatment are key to managing pelvic pain and improving quality of life.

 Symptoms of Pelvic Pain

-The symptoms of pelvic pain can vary depending on the underlying cause.
-Common symptoms include pain or discomfort in the pelvic area, which can be constant or intermittent.
-Other symptoms may include bloating, constipation, bleeding, or difficulty urinating.
-In some cases, pelvic pain can be accompanied by other symptoms, such as fever, chills, or nausea.
-Women may experience symptoms such as heavy or irregular menstrual bleeding, while men may experience symptoms such as painful urination or ejaculation.
-It is essential to seek medical attention if symptoms persist or worsen over time.
+Symptoms of pelvic pain can vary depending on the underlying cause.
+Common symptoms include pain or discomfort in the pelvic area which can be constant or intermittent.
+Other symptoms may include bloating, constipation, bleeding or difficulty urinating.
+In some cases pelvic pain can be accompanied by other symptoms such as fever, chills or nausea.
+Women may experience symptoms such as heavy or irregular periods, men may experience symptoms such as painful urination or ejaculation.
+If symptoms persist or worsen seek medical attention.Pelvic pain can come from many causes – some related to the reproductive organs, some to the bowel, bladder or musculoskeletal system.

 Common gynaecological causes include: